vinayvasyani/ReactJsYoutube/ReadMe.txt

-cmd $>npm run dev .. will run the webserver.
-Copy and paste url to browser to see the webpage.
+cmd $>npm start .. will run the webserver on port 8080.
+Browse to localhost:8080 to view the app
-Search the youtube video, click on the search results on right to play any video just like Youtube Page.